 Yes.
 The CSP prepares and assists students to ask questions/seek information about class environments relative to their sensory concerns.

-Yes.
-The CSP coordinator, peer mentors, and university staff work with students to build tolerance, negotiation and advocacy skills with peers, Resident Assistants (RAs) and people in related University offices.
+CSP students can choose to live on or off campus.
+Those living in University housing may be placed on any of the five campuses in residence halls or apartments.
+Students may request a roommate(s) or a single room.
+The CSP coordinator, peer mentors, and University staff work with students to build tolerance, negotiation and advocacy skills with peers, residence assistants (RA’s) and people in related University offices.

 Yes.
-Intake sessions usually involve the families, as does the end-of-year review season held at the end of the spring semester.
+Intake sessions usually involve the family, as does the end-of-year review session held at the end of the spring semester.
 Periodic workshops are prepared for parents and, with student approval, the coordinator will contact parents as needed.

 Is application to the College Support Program part of the application process to Rutgers University?